 Rentals & Guides:

-Big Water Yurt reservations: 801-483-5473 Yurt: Located 4.5 miles past the winter gate (just above Maple Grove parking area).
+Big Water Yurt reservations: 801-483-5473 Yurt: Located 4.5 miles past the winter gate in Mill Creek Canyon (just above Maple Grove parking area).
 Capacity: Max.
-8 people Rental Fee: $75.00, includes 4 vehicle passes Amenities: wood heating/cooking stove/table and benches Restroom: Next to yurt
+8 people Rental Fee: $75.00, includes 4 vehicle passes Amenities: wood heating/cooking stove/table and benches Restroom: Next to yurt Big Water Yurt Information

+The Salt Lake Ranger District does not issue firewood cutting or Christmas tree cutting permits.
 The Salt Lake Ranger District has discontinued the rock permit program.
-The Salt Lake District office of BLM is issuing permits for their district.
+The Bureau of Land Management, Salt Lake District office does issue rock permits for their area.
 Contact them at (801) 977-4300 for information, and directions to the office.

-Big and Little Cottonwood Canyons are watersheds: NO PETS ALLOWED.
+Big and Little Cottonwood Canyons are watersheds: NO PETS ALLOWED EVEN IN VEHICLES.

 Areas for Mountain Biking at Salt Lake Ranger District